The Bankrate promise

 1. Choose a specific savings goal

-“Find out what you want your money to do for you,” says Amy Irvine, CFP, owner of Rooted Planning Group and a financial adviser on the Wealthramp network.
+“Find out what you want your money to do for you,” says Amy Irvine, CFP, owner of Rooted Planning Group.
 “Have the emotional conversation with yourself about your money and what you hope it accomplishes.”

 2. Set a savings deadline